kubernauts/kubernauts-kubernetes-training-courses/courses/novice.md

 The fundamental trainings slides are available [here](https://goo.gl/Hzk2sd).

-## How to prepare for Kubernetes Online Trainings?
+## How to prepare for our Free Kubernetes Online Trainings?

 For the best hands-on learning experience you need to [install Minikube](https://abhishek-tiwari.com/local-development-environment-for-kubernetes-using-minikube/) on your local machine and create an account on GCP with billing enabled or deploy a Kubernetes Cluster with Kops on AWS or with TK8 on AWS or OpenStack.